spryker/sass-resources-loader/README.md

 [![dependencies status](https://img.shields.io/gemnasium/shakacode/sass-resources-loader.svg?style=flat-square)](https://gemnasium.com/shakacode/sass-resources-loader)
 [![license](https://img.shields.io/npm/l/sass-resources-loader.svg?style=flat-square)](https://www.npmjs.com/package/sass-resources-loader)

+#### !!!
+Forked version: Files reading process has been changed to synchronous approach to fix internal issue.

 This loader will `@import` your SASS resources into every `required` SASS module.
 So you can use your shared variables & mixins across all SASS styles without manually importing them in each file.
 Made to work with CSS Modules!

 Note, this loader is not limited to SASS resources.
 It supposedly works with less, post-css, etc. per [issue 31](https://github.com/shakacode/sass-resources-loader/issues/31).